KaveIO/AmbariKave/deployment/cloudbreak/README.md

 ```
 ### Configuring target cloudbreak instance details

-The file __```/deployment/cloudbreak/params.py```__ holds the necessary configuration, related to the cloud break deployment:
+The file __```/deployment/cloudbreak/cbparams.py```__ holds the necessary configuration, related to the Cloudbreak deployment:

 * kave_version = "33-beta" - This string is appended on recipe and template names so they can be differentiated.
 Will be generated automatically in the future.
 * cb_http_url = "http://<cloudbreak public IP>"	- Cloudbreak Url for http requests
 * cb_https_url = "https://<cloudbreak public IP>" - Cloudbreak Url for http**s** requests
 * uaa_port = 8089  - Port on which tha UAA server is listening to on the cloudbreak instance.
 Default is 8089
 * cb_username = "admin@example.com"  - Username defined when cloudbreak instance was created
 * cb_password = "<password>" - Cloudbreak user password
+* credential_name = "<cloudbreak credential name>" - Name of Cloudbreak credential which will be used for cluster deployment
+* adls_enabled = False - Parameter which indicates whether Azure Data Lake Store should be used for file system.
+Default is False.
+If set to True, a valid value for adls_name should be set as well
+* adls_name = "<Azure Data Lake Store name>" - Azure Data Lake Store name
 * ssl_verify = False - Parameter which control SSL certificate verification behavior.
 Possible values are:
   * False (Default) - no certificate verification performed.
 We will just trust whatever is presented by cloudbreak.
 This was made the default option as by default cloudbreak uses very primitive ssl self signed cert.
   * True - should be set when real certificate is used, or one which trust is established by other means (OS level, corp CA etc.)